How SaaS Vs Traditional Software Make the Startups Thrive

 SaaS apps are safe as all the data is in the cloud.
 If one data center has a disaster, the other data centers continue to operate and provide services.

-While in traditional software, all data remains inside the company but can suffer downtime if no backup is provided.
+While in traditional software, all data remains inside the company it can suffer downtime if no backup is provided.

 All these advantages drive the investors bullish about the SaaS businesses.
 The significant cost savings of a SaaS system are derived from not having to maintain your own IT infrastructure for hosting, data security, and hardware maintenance which lowers the total cost of ownership (TCO).